paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/early_graphic_design_in_television-1.markdown

 layout: essay
 title: Early Graphic Design in Television
 date: '1999-03-01'
-chapter: 1
 excerpt: The launch of television in 1936 saw the birth of a medium that could be easily exploited and enhanced by graphic design.
 permalink: /essays/early_graphic_design_in_television/
+tags:
-tags: [Early Graphic Design in Television]
+  - Early Graphic Design in Television
+essay-chapter: 1
 ---
 The launch of television in 1936 saw the birth of a medium that could be easily exploited and enhanced by graphic design.
 However the story of graphic design in television is one of -- until recently -- lack of consideration resulting in limited resources and under investment.